Website & blogs © Louis Kraft 2013-2020

 Depending upon when she leaves for work, we have three hours and sometimes a little more together.
 She makes breakfast (everything from soup that is to die for to fish to fried rice w/veggies, tofu, and perhaps chicken or fish and it isn’t fried).
 We enjoy each other’s company and discuss the future.
 I do the dishes and make the day’s juice.
 We then do some chores (from yard work and the place is an overgrown jungle to cleaning before she prepares to leave.
 The time is easy, fun, special.
 The parting is tender and sometimes sad for way-too-many hours pass before I see her again.

 The minute she’s out the door (and sometimes before) I’m back at the computer pounding keys (some of this is business and not manuscript related).
 Believe it or not I plot my days and know exactly what I’ll write on any given day.
-My work load is set: Sand Creek and the Tragic End of a Lifeway, Errol & Olivia, The Discovery, the lk blog, and magazine articles (yep Greg, I do think of you and the Weider History Group).
+My work load is set: Sand Creek and the Tragic End of a Lifeway, Errol & Olivia, The Discovery, the LK blog, and magazine articles (yep Greg, I do think of you once in a while).
 I finish the morning with that day’s manuscript.
 Early afternoon is on the second project (let’s say E&O if Sand Creek had been first), the current blog, and then in late afternoon-early evening medical malpractice (believe it or not I have put in 10 straight hours on the novel more than once).